Laura Lopez

 circa 1989.

 I care deeply about diversity and enhancing the participation of marginalized groups in the sciences at all levels.
 I am co-chair of the AAS Committee on the Status of Minorities in Astronomy (CSMA), and I was Editor of the CSMA’s newsletter Spectrum from 2005-2015.
-I am a proud sponsor of the outstanding BlackinAstro, and I have served as chair of the OSU astronomy's diversity committee.
-I also lead the extension of the OSU Physics Masters-to-PhD Bridge Program to the astronomy department.
-I am active on twitter, where I post about astronomy, STEM representation, and life.
+I am a proud sponsor of the outstanding BlackinAstro, and I served as chair of the OSU astronomy's diversity committee.
+I lead the OSU astronomy Bridge Program, an extension of the OSU Physics Bridge Program.

-Me speaking at the White House on women in science, 2009
+Me speaking at the White House on representation in STEM in 2009.